 member of Democratic Socialists of America; current member of the Green

-Party USA.
 Reason for Running: Want to put my academic and organizational gifts

 to maximum use in effecting a rapid withdrawal of the U.S. from Iraq